 National Bird Day Facts

-This information I found out while surfing the internet and I was not aware of such day which is dedicated to birds.
+This information I found out while surfing the internet and I was not aware of such a day which is dedicated to birds.
 I found out interesting and happy to share with others who love birds.

 In order to draw attention to the exploitation of other countries’ native birds by the pet industry in the United States and to call on activists to take action on behalf of captive birds, National Bird Day (January 5) has been instituted by two United States organizations: Born Free USA United with Animal Protection Institute (the union of two recently united animal protection groups) and the Avian Welfare Coalition (AWC).